xybu/onedrived-dev/README.md

 refer to its
 [installation instructions](https://pypi.python.org/pypi/keyring#installation-instructions)
 for more details.
-If your environment requires `keyring.alt` package, make sure to use the latest version (`sudo pip3 install -U keyring.alt`).
+If your environment requires `keyring.alt` package, make sure to use the latest version (`sudo pip3 install -U keyrings.alt`).

 To install those dependencies on Ubuntu, use `apt-get` command: